The Works Tour

 The Works Tour was the tenth headlining concert tour by the British rock band Queen to promote their successful 1984 album The Works.
 During the tour, Queen participated in the Rock in Rio festival in 1985; the concert was released on VHS.
-The band released a DVD from a concert in Tokyo titled We Are the Champions: Final Live in Japan, but the name of the concert was incorrect as the band performed 2 further concerts after Tokyo in Nagoya and Osaka.
+The band released a DVD from a concert in Tokyo titled We Are the Champions: Final Live in Japan, but the name of the concert was incorrect as the band performed two further concerts after Tokyo in Nagoya and Osaka.

-Stage design
+Background

 The stage design was based on a scene from Fritz Lang's Metropolis with huge rotating cog-wheels at the rear of the stage and a brightly lit cityscape.
+Due to a prior ligament damage in his knee, it was somewhat of a challenge for Mercury to navigate the complex set of multiple levels and stairs.
+Eventually near the end of the European tour in Hanover, Mercury fell down the stairs during the performance of "Hammer to Fall".
+He was only able to play "Bohemian Rhapsody", "We Will Rock You", and "We Are the Champions" afterwards, shortening the concert somewhat.
+Due to Mercury's injury, May played the first bars of "We Will Rock You" out of anxiety to get Mercury to the hospital.